cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-update.md

 Set the column to its default value (which will be NULL if no specific default expression has been assigned to it).

-sub-SELECT
+sub-SELECT`**

-:   A `SELECT` sub-query that produces as many output columns as are listed in the parenthesized column list preceding it.
+A `SELECT` sub-query that produces as many output columns as are listed in the parenthesized column list preceding it.
 The sub-query must yield no more than one row when executed.
 If it yields one row, its column values are assigned to the target columns; if it yields no rows, NULL values are assigned to the target columns.
 The sub-query can refer to old values of the current row of the table being updated.

 **`from_item`**